Vedang9325/Internship/README.md

 # PHP Practice – Day 13

-This repository contains my Day 13 practice, where I built a complete PHP-MySQL form that stores user data in a MySQL database using XAMPP and phpMyAdmin.
+This repository contains my Day 13 practice, where I built a PHP-MySQL form that stores user data in a MySQL database using XAMPP and phpMyAdmin.

 ## Topics Covered